avinashyesuri/RS8PuzzlGam/README.md

 got to work on this project asap

-Make sure taht all shuld be done in react !
+Make sure that all shuld be done in react !